amynconner19/teaching-ai-to-read-mouse-behavior/simba-model/README.md

 Use the BIOMAP Paw Digits CSV as the primary file and append the nose-tip coordinate and likelihood columns from the BIOMAP model output.
 Ensure the rows remain aligned by video frame.

-The resulting combined CSV should contain the paw, digit, body, and nose-tip landmarks expected by the SimBA project.
-Do not import the two model outputs as separate videos.

 This process is demonstrated in the [BIOMAP Pipeline Video Tutorial](../biomap-tutorial/README.md).

 ## Update the SimBA Project Paths